elmtown/elmtown.github.io/_posts/2017-09-11-learning-in-Elm-Town-episode-19.markdown

 # Show Notes – Elm Town 19 - Learning in Elm Town with Josh Robertson

+Corrections:
+- Murphy said "welcome to Elm Town episode 18", but this is, in fact, episode 19.
+- Murphy said we were talking with Josh Roberts, but Josh's last name is really "Robertson".
+Sorry, Josh

 Recording date: 2017-08-28
 Guests: Murphy Randle, Josh Robertson